Updated: Jul 20, 2020

 Discover Student Loans grants forbearance in the following circumstances:

-If approved, your loans can stay in forbearance for a cumulative maximum of 12 months.
-Like deferment, unsubsidized federal student loans and private student loans continue to accrue interest during forbearance, and the accrued interest capitalizes — which means it is added to the loan' principal balance — once the forbearance ends.
+If approved, your Discover student loans can stay in forbearance for a cumulative maximum of 12 months.
+Like deferment, unsubsidized federal student loans and private student loans continue to accrue interest during forbearance, and the accrued interest capitalizes — which means it is added to the loan's principal balance — once the forbearance ends.
 This may increase the principal balance of your loan, the amount of your monthly payment and the total cost of your loan.
 To help lower your overall loan cost, you have the option to pay interest as it accrues.

 Generally, you must apply for deferment or forbearance and each servicer will have different eligibility criteria.
 It's important to continue making payments until your servicer approves your application.
 Most servicers will automatically grant in-school deferment with confirmation of at least half-time enrollment from your school, but it's important to follow up to ensure it's been done.